Frequently asked questions

 Will the project consider any other lakes?

-No. The project will only consider Lake Bonney SE, Lake George, Mullins Swamp, Lake St Clair, Lake Eliza, and Lake Hawdon North.
-A number of other lakes nearby are proclaimed as parks under the National Parks and Wildlife Act 1972 (e.g., Lake Robe Game Reserve, Lake Hawdon South Conservation Park).
-No changes are proposed for the existing management arrangements for those lakes.
+No. The project only considers Lake Bonney SE, Lake George, Lake Hawdon North, Lake St Clair, Lake Eliza.
+A number of other lakes nearby are proclaimed as parks under the National Parks and Wildlife Act 1972 (e.g. Lake Robe Game Reserve, Lake Hawdon South Conservation Park).

 What are the phases of the project?